db0109/EPSS-vuln-retreiver-/README.md

 **What is EPSS?**
 Epss is the exploit Prediction Scoring system.
-This score includes using CVSS information and other machine learning based on a CVE's attributes such as vendor and other information. this then gives an estimate on how likely a vulnerbility is to be exploited.
-This number can and will change over time.
+This score includes using CVSS information and other machine learning based on a CVE's attributes such as vendor and type of exploit.
+To read the full white paper on the scoring system you can access it here https://arxiv.org/abs/1908.04856

 # EPSS-vuln-retreiver-